MenaceSan/GrayCore/README.md

 Avoid project include paths if possible.
 Put more informative path into "#include". "#include "GrayCore/x.h"" except for "#include <system.h>" files.
 Declare modular dependencies loudly.
 Use "#pragma lib" in MSVC.
 Avoid use of STL.
 It has poor implementation in M$ world and is cryptic.
 Minimal use of standard C libraries.
 May have platform dependent issues.
+CRT versions. etc.
 Don't care about single function exit point.
 Conserve indentation. return when done.
 Tab indentation.
 Use .tbl files to equate static data sets with enums. a 'struct' is used for bare structures (POCO w/o methods), interfaces and static classes (use namespace?). a 'class' is used for all others. e.g. things that can be instantiated and have methods. define typedef SUPER_t to (mostly) replace M$ specific __super keyword.
+Any function named IsValid* should never throw. use noexcept.
 @endverbatim

 C++11 keywords used: override, final, auto, decltype, static_assert, nullptr